mk-fg/graphite-metrics/README.md

 cgroup data collector processes lots of files, potentially dozens, hundreds or even thoursands per collection cycle, which may also cause similar issues.

-Special thanks for Marcus Barczak for pointing that out.
+Special thanks to Marcus Barczak for pointing that out.

 Rationale